 The company is seeing growth due to a number of factors.
 The first is the growing demand for mobile devices.
 AMKR has been increasing its share in the mobile communications market.
 Management is high on wafer-level packages, which are used in android phones.
 The company is also expanding its customer base, focusing on China.
 China’s market is considered a long-term growth driver for the company.

 The auto market is also expected to help drive revenues.
 AMKR is rated a Buy in our POWR Ratings.
-It has a Value Grade of A. This makes sense as the stock has a trailing P/E of 17.83 and a forward P/E of only 12.45.
-Even with a low valuation, the stock has shown strong price momentum, leading to a Momentum Grade of A.
+It has a Value Grade of A. This makes sense as the stock has a trailing P/E of 13.02 and a forward P/E of only 10.53.
+Even with a low valuation, the stock has shown strong price momentum, leading to a Momentum Grade of B.

-AMKR also has a Sentiment Grade of B, indicating analysts favor it.
-The company has received updated earnings estimates over the past two months.
 To access AMKR’s other grades, including Growth, Stability, and Quality, make sure to visit this link.
-The company is ranked #7 in the Semiconductor & Wireless Chip industry.
+The company is ranked #22 in the Semiconductor & Wireless Chip industry.

 Vishay Intertechnology, Inc. (VSH)